 Section 125 and HIPAA

-The first regulation governing mid-year benefit changes is Section 125 of the IRS code.
+One regulation governing mid-year benefit changes is Section 125 of the IRS code.
 This code is what allows employers to take employee deductions for health benefits on a pre-tax basis.
 This code requires that an employee must have a qualifying event to make a change outside of open enrollment (often called a “mid-year” change).
 It then defines which of these qualifying events are allowed.
 The list includes typical life events such as marriage, birth, divorce, adoption, and involuntary loss of other coverage, but the list is actually quite expansive.
-The regulations permit employers to allow all the qualifying events listed, but allows employers to limit them as well.
+The regulations permit employers to allow all the qualifying events listed or to limit which events are allowed.
 The only regulations that must be permitted are HIPAA qualifying events.

-The Health Insurance Portability and Accountability Act (HIPAA) is the second regulation that governs qualifying events and mandates that an employer allows at least the following qualifying events for mid-year changes: marriage, birth, adoption, placement for adoption, loss of eligibility for other coverage, termination of Medicare or CHIP eligibility, or new eligibility for premium assistance under Medicaid or CHIP.
+The Health Insurance Portability and Accountability Act (HIPAA) is another regulation that governs qualifying events and mandates that an employer allows at least the following qualifying events for mid-year changes: marriage, birth, adoption, placement for adoption, loss of eligibility for other coverage, termination of Medicare or CHIP eligibility, and new eligibility for premium assistance under Medicaid or CHIP.

 According to HIPAA, employees must request any changes 30 days from the date of the qualifying event with two exceptions; the time extends to 60 days if the qualifying event is termination of Medicare or CHIP eligibility, or new eligibility for premium assistance under Medicaid or CHIP.